mmanciop/opentelemetry-injector-demo/README.rst

 automatically instruments frameworks and libraries.

-In this demo, the injector instruments the Node.js HTTP server automatically.
+In these demos, the injector instruments the HTTP servers automatically.

 Why This Demo Matters
 =====================

 This project demonstrates something extremely important:

-The application itself has NO telemetry code.
+The applications themselves have NO telemetry code.

 Yet spans still appear.